 - You own a car with a high theft rate.

-- You live in a place where car theft, vandalism or animal collisions are common.
+- You live in a place known for theft, vandalism or extreme weather.

-- You commute long distances or in heavy traffic daily.
+- You commute long distances or in heavy traffic.

 - You don’t drive often.